We earn commissions if you shop through the links below. Read more

 How to start a smoothie business

 Do you love smoothies?
 If so, you’re not alone.
 Eating healthier is a key part of the current American fitness craze, and for millions of people that means smoothies.
 They work as breakfast, snack, dessert or even a lunch alternative, and can be made with everything from almond milk and yogurt to ice cream, pineapple and cucumbers (though maybe not all together!).
-The industry is already worth $2.5 billion and expects to see strong growth in the years ahead.
-So if you enjoy whipping up healthy treats, you could start your own smoothie business and put smiles on countless faces while making good money.
+The United States smoothie market size reached $6,507.4 million in 2023 and expects to see strong growth in the years ahead.

 Beyond creating a unique and appealing menu, one key hurdle will be finding a great location for your smoothie shop.
 It needs to have steady foot and car traffic, or you won’t do much business.
 It also needs to be affordable or you won’t make any profits.
 One option is to rent a food truck and start out with a mobile smoothie business, then use that to build a reputation and save money for your smoothie shop — which will hopefully be the first of many.